Sam-May-Futurelab/ai-ebook-generator/README.md

 Most people never finish writing.

-This tool removes friction — so you can go from idea → finished book fast.
+This tool removes friction, so you can go from idea → finished book fast.

 ---